New Paragraph

 State and federal rules guide schools in Texas on how to identify kids with autism.
 The Texas Commissioner’s Rules on special education list autism as a specific category, including kids with pervasive developmental disorders.

-For more details on autism resources in Texas, check out autism resources in Texas or look into specialized schools at autism schools in Texas.
+For more details on autism resources in Texas, look into specialized schools at autism schools in Texas.

 Educational Services in Texas